DigohD/SE-Android/documentation/ExternalDependencies.md

 External Dependencies
 ==========
-This project requires certain extarnal resources to work as intended, apart from what is described in the [build process](github.com/DigohD/SE-Android/blob/master/documentation/BuildProcess.md).
+This project requires certain external resources to work as intended, apart from what is described in the [build process](github.com/DigohD/SE-Android/blob/master/documentation/BuildProcess.md).

 Global highscores
 ----------